yrjarv/rock-paper-scissors/README.md

 # rps-it1

-Simple Rock-Paper-Scissors game running locally using Chrome.
+Simple Rock-Paper-Scissors game, developed as part of a project in IT 1 - an introductory course in web development taught in videregående skole.

 ## To run

-Download one of the zipped files (or the three main files, that is up to you), unpack, and run index.html in a browser, preferably Chrome, but other browsers might also work.
+Download one of the zipped files (or the three main files, that is up to you), unpack, and run index.html in a browser.